Reverse Mortgage Refinancing

 - Accessing more equity to get more cash for living expenses.

-- Taking advantage of the current HECM lending limit of $970,800, which may be higher than your existing loan.
+- Taking advantage of the current HECM lending limit, which may be higher than your existing loan.

 - Protecting your spouse by adding them to the loan, which would keep them from having to sell the home if you were to pass away.